 A key limitation of the Bewley-Aiyagari setting is the absence of aggregate risk which is partly due to technical complications.
 Krusell and Smith (1998) introduce aggregate risk into the framework of Aiyagari (1994) by way of an aggregate productivity shock which follows a Markov process.
 Depending on the shock, aggregate savings of the agents in the economy will vary, leading to fluctuations in the aggregate capital stock.
 Since the aggregate capital stock determines the equilibrium prices $r_t$ and $w_t$ , agents have to forecast its evolution when making their consumption-savings decision.
 The key question is, how much information about the distribution of wealth in the economy agents have to keep track of.
 If every agent's policy function is linear in current wealth, i.e. everyone saves the same fraction of any extra income, then the distribution of wealth doesn't matter for how aggregate shocks affect aggregate savings - a simple application of Gorman aggregation.
 In this case, it is sufficient for agents to keep track of the mean of the wealth distribution to accurately forecast the aggregate capital stock.
-If, however, poor agents have a much higher propensity to save than rich agents then two different distributions starting out with the same mean can have very different means after a shock: The more unequal the initial wealth distribution is, the less its mean is shifted by an aggregate shock.
-In addition, the wealth distribution will be less unequal after a positive shock and more unequal after a negative shock.
-In this case, agents have to keep track of the whole distribution - an infinite-dimensional object - to acurately forecast the aggregate capital stock which makes the problem extremely untractable.
+If, however, poor agents and rich agents have very different propensities to save then two different distributions starting out with the same mean can have very different means after a shock.
+In this case, agents have to keep track of the whole distribution - an infinite-dimensional object - to accurately forecast the aggregate capital stock which makes the problem extremely intractable.

 Krusell and Smith (1998) simplify this problem by assuming that agents are boundedly rational about the evolution of the wealth distribution (and hence the distribution of capital holdings) in that they approximate it by a finite set of moments.
-Krusell and Smith then show that the precision of agents' forecasts, measured by the regression $\mathbb{R}^2$ , is relatively high even if they only pay attention to the first moment, the average
+Krusell and Smith then show that the precision of agents' forecasts, measured by the regression

-&lt;sup>26A similar effect arises in Lorenzoni (2008), who studies the effect of pecuniary externalities on borrowing.
+&lt;sup>31A similar effect arises in Lorenzoni (2008), who studies the effect of pecuniary externalities on borrowing.
 In this case the competitive equilibrium has too little borrowing compared to the first-best allocation but too much borrowing compared to the second-best allocation.
-For an emerging-economy setting see Caballero and Krishnamurthy (2004).
-In Jeanne and Korinek (2011) a tax leads to a welfare improvement (although this departs from the constrained improvement).
+In Caballero and Krishnamurthy (2004) firms in emerging market countries face a country wide international collateral constraint in addition to the firm specific domestic collateral constraint.
+Firms borrow excessively since they take next periods' interest rate (price) as given and hence cause a pecuniary externality on each other.
+Three implementations for a Pareto improving outcome are provided.
+In Jeanne and Korinek (2011) a tax leads to a welfare improvement.

-capital holding E[k].
+$R^2$ , is relatively high even if they only pay attention to the first moment, the average capital holding E[k].
 The main reason why the heterogeneity of agents' capital holdings doesn't seem to matter is that the policy function for agents' savings is almost linear in wealth which implies that the aggregate demand for capital is very close to that of a representative agent.
-However, this is due to the combined assumptions of low risk aversion and low persistence of the labor endowment shocks, which imply a weak incentive for precautionary savings except for the poorest agents who have a negligible effect on aggregate quantitities.
-Note also the assummption of a single aggregate production function AF(K, L) is also key for this approximate aggregation result.
-As soon as it matters who owns the control rights over capital like in the multi-sector models of KM and BruSan10, the Krussell and Smith aggregation result does not apply anymore.
+Only the poorest agents behave differently but they have a negligible effect on aggregate quantities.
+Note also the assumption of a single aggregate production function AF(K,L) is also key for this approximate aggregation result.
+As soon as it matters who owns the control rights over capital like in the multi-sector models of KM and BruSan10, the Krusell and Smith aggregation result does not apply anymore.